Internal Working Models

 Dig deeper with Sebastian →

-The term internal working models refers to the complex systems of beliefs we have developed about our attachment figures, beginning as infants and very young children, in response to repeated experience.
+The term internal working models refers to the complex systems of beliefs we have developed about our attachment figures, beginning as infants and very Jung children, in response to repeated experience (Bowlby, 1988).
+These working models help us anticipate and forecast the future and therefore serve to shape our actions.

 Ogden, Pat, Trauma and the Body: A Sensorimotor Approach to Psychotherapy, 2006thesis